OneEsk19/Zymoseptoria-tritici/Notes.md

 ### Questions and Answers regarding the VCF data:

 Q. Why biallelic?
 A. Mostly because its simpler, but also something to do with evolutionary theory.
 Also, low MAF indicates high LD and/or contaminations, so can throw away.

 Q. Why samling every 500bp?
 A. Won't miss much because of Linkage
   - Could do different subsets
   - Could also find out av.
 LD distance for the species (one publication says 800bp for diff pop, loc and date)

+### Genetic admixture
+Is the presence of DNA in an individual from a distantly-related population or species, as a result of interbreeding between populations or species who had been genetically isolated and developed unique gene pools.Admixture results in the introduction of new genetic lineages into a population.
+- Might this explain why our populations are so different?

+### Introgression
+the transfer of genetic material from one species into the gene pool of another by the repeated backcrossing of an interspecific hybrid with one of its parent species.
+Introgression is a long-term process, even when artificial; it may take many hybrid generations before significant backcrossing occurs.
+This process is distinct from most forms of gene flow in that it occurs between two populations of different species, rather than two populations of the same species.

+Introgression also differs from simple hybridization.
+Simple hybridization results in a relatively even mixture; gene and allele frequencies in the first generation will be a uniform mix of two parental species, such as that observed in mules.
+Introgression, on the other hand, results in a complex, highly variable mixture of genes, and may only involve a minimal percentage of the donor genome.